API Reference

 Returns generator of fields with data in a IDS

-NOTE: By default it includes expressions, but does not evaluate them
+NOTE: By default it includes expressions, but does not evaluate them.
+It assumes that a IDStop without data will also have no valid expressions.

 Base.resize!